AdelieLinux/horizon/CODE-OF-CONDUCT.rst

 * **Be respectful**: We are a world-wide community of professionals, and we conduct ourselves professionally.
-Disagreement is no excuse for poor behaviour and poor manners.
-Disrespectful and unacceptable behaviour includes, but is not limited to:
+Disagreement is no excuse for poor behavior and poor manners.
+Disrespectful and unacceptable behavior includes, but is not limited to:

   * Violent threats or language.